indahchairunnisa-studio/si-perusahaan-berbasis-web/README.md

 # About si-perusahaan-berbasis-web
-A web-based **Company Information System** built using PHP Native without a framework.
-This system helps manage employees, departments, projects, and payroll with a simple and user-friendly interface.
+A web based **Company Information System** built using PHP Native without a framework.
+This system helps manage employees, departments, projects, and payroll with a simple and user friendly interface.

 ## **🚀 Key Features:**
   - **User Login:** Secure login system for authorized users.